erikdubois/Aureola/README.md

 Conky's will be first tested and made on Linux Mint Cinnamon and then tested on other Os's.

-# Installation of conky aureola
+# Installation of conky collection aureola

 To get all these conky's to your computer you can either download the zip and uncompress it or use a terminal and type